thaisaraujom/embedded_artificial_intelligence/projects/project_2/README.md

     <p align="center">Confusion Matrix</p>
 </p align="center">

-As observed in the confusion matrix, the model was more confused predicting the numbers 7 and 8 when it was actually the number 9.
+As observed in the confusion matrix, the model was more confused predicting the number 6 when it was actually the number 0.

 ## Reference
 [Ivanovitch's Repository](https://github.com/ivanovitchm/embedded.ai)